The Lodi Life & Times

 There is a memorable story in Cervantes' Don Quixote, told by the character of the faithful Sancho Panza, concerning the great wine connoissurs in his family; particularly, two on his father's side who were once challenged to identify an anonymous wine from a barrel.

 The first one brought the wine to the tip of his tongue, and declared the flavor of iron.
 The second one just needed to pass it under his nose before declaring a stronger flavor of cordovan leather.
-The owner of the wine protested, however, saying his wine was perfectly clean, with no trace of iron or leather.
+The owner of the wine protested, however, saying his wine was perfectly clean, with no trace of iron or leather; but later, the men find, at the bottom of the barrel of the wine in question, there was a lost key made of iron attached to a cord of leather.

 The story of these men from La Mancha took place at the start of the 1600s, during the same period of time Cervantes wrote his historic book (the first long novel ever published, as it were).
 Sometimes we forget how old the fine arts – such as literature, wine judging, and artisanal winemaking – really are.